-- To make a claim with your insurance company, they will require you to File a police report for “uninsured motorist” or “underinsured motorist” benefits if the other party did not have auto insurance at the time of the accident.
+- To claim with your insurance company, they will require you to File a police report for “uninsured motorist” or “underinsured motorist” benefits if the other party did not have auto insurance at the time of the accident.

 - You will need a police report to pursue a claim against the at-fault driver for your injuries.
-The police report will be a requirement of the other parties’ insurance company to verify facts.
+The police report will be a requirement of the other parties’ insurance companies to verify facts.

 - The insurance companies may need a police report to provide proof of loss.
-As an insured, it is your responsibility to provide requested documentation.
+As an insured, it is your responsibility to provide the requested documentation.
 Failure to do this can result in the insurance company denying your claim.

 Where to order Michigan Traffic Accident Reports

 You can order a Police report at the police station in the city where the accident took place.
-The cost is for the report is $10.00, Two sites where you can order a traffic report online:
+The cost for the report is $10.00, Two sites where you can order a traffic report online: